phalcon-orphanage/docs/fr/reference/micro.rst

     $app = new Micro();

-    //Bind the events manager to the app
+    // Bind the events manager to the app
     $app->setEventsManager($eventsManager);

 Middleware events